Format specifiers in C

 - A period( . ) symbol separate field width with the precision.

-Precision tells the maximum number of digits in integer, characters in string and number of digits after decimal part in floating value.
+Precision tells the minimum number of digits in integer, maximum number of characters in string and number of digits after decimal part in floating value.

 Lets see these..